-My newest release is a collection of all of the official documents that detail U.S. states' and localities' opioid settlement expenditures thus far.
+OpioidSettlementTracker.com’s Expenditure Report Tracker is an independent collection of state-promulgated documents detailing U.S. states' and localities' opioid settlement expenditures.
 Every advisory committee report, spending dashboard, and official webpage containing expenditures — for every single intrastate share (state, fund, local) — is below.

 “Can I see how my state is spending its opioid settlements?”